MarkDYabut/Sourcing-from-Netlify-CMS/content/blog-posts/test-bloggy.md

 template: blog-post
 slug: fuck-the-comfort-zone
 date: 2021-06-09T01:14:22.162Z
-title: Fuck The Comfort Zone
+title: Fuck the comfort zone
 ---
 "There’s no growth in the comfort zone and no comfort in the growth zone."